Blog Nutrition Meal Plans 1,000-Calorie Meal Plan: An Effective Slimming Tool or a Health Hazard?

 1,000-Calorie Diet Meal Plan

-Here is an example of a seven-day 1,000-calorie diet meal plan that is high in protein.
-You should keep in mind that this is only an example and may not meet all your nutritional needs.
-Before you start an 800 to 1,000-calorie diet plan, you should consult a healthcare professional or a registered dietitian to ensure it’s safe for you.
+Here’s an example of a seven-day 1,000-calorie diet meal plan that is high in protein.
+You should remember that this is only an example and may not meet all your nutritional needs.
+You should consult a healthcare professional or a registered dietitian before starting an 800 to 1,000-calorie diet plan to ensure it’s safe for you.
+Note that each of the three meals and potentially one of the snacks has a significant source of protein, and that fruits and vegetables are emphasized throughout the day.

 Day 1